The Stanley Baxter Picture Show

 The Stanley Baxter Picture Show is a British comedy television show which was originally broadcast on ITV.
 It featured an initial series of four episodes in 1972, followed by one-off specials in each of the successive years.
-A sketch show it largely followed the same format of Baxter's successful BBC series The Stanley Baxter Show.
+As a sketch show, it largely followed the same format of Baxter's successful BBC series The Stanley Baxter Show.

 The show has a focus on parodying popular films and television series, with Baxter sometimes playing several roles in a single show.
 Amongst other hit ITV shows that Baxter did impressions of were The Benny Hill Show and Upstairs, Downstairs.